LeandroMAcosta/fastapi-serverless-boilerplate/README.md

 - Pytest for testing
 - Black for code formatting
 - Flake8 for linting
+- Mercado Pago integration for payments

 ## Prerequisites

 - Python 3.12
+- Node.js 18+ and npm
 - Terraform v1.11.3
 - AWS CLI configured with appropriate credentials
 - Docker (for local development)